aleksandromilenkov/GloboTicketCleanArchitecture/README.md

-The application will be available on http://localhost:5000 or the port you configure.
+The application will be available on http://localhost:5000 or https://localhost:7052 or the port you configure.